-It should be restated that if full steam flow is maintained there is no long term advantage to be gained in operating a turbine at exhaust conditions other than those for which the machine is designed.
+It should be restated that there is no long term advantage to be gained in operating a turbine at exhaust conditions other than those for which the machine is designed.

 Do these questions and check your answers at the end of the module.